greg-js/gregjs-blog/source/_posts/writing-a-fibonacci-implementation-in-javascript.md

 }
 {% endcodeblock %}

-Again, this is exactly the same as the ES6 solution above, but it looks a bit more mystifying because we have to use a temporary variable -- or at least, that's how it looks to me but maybe that's just because Array/object destructuring is **definitely** one of the features I absolutely adore about the somewhat mixed bag that is ES6!
-It just makes certain things a whole lot easier.
+Again, this is exactly the same as the ES6 solution above, but it looks a bit more mystifying because we have to use a temporary variable.
+Array/object destructuring is **definitely** one of my favorite ES6 features!
+It just makes certain things so much easier.

 ## A recursive solution

 And now here we are, back to the quest for the `n`th number in the Fibonacci sequence using a recursive function.
-Before we get to it though, I simply must bore you once again by saying saying a few words about [tail call optimization](http://www.2ality.com/2015/06/tail-call-optimization.html).
+Before we get to it though, I simply must bore you once again by saying a few words about [tail call optimization](http://www.2ality.com/2015/06/tail-call-optimization.html).

-*Tail call optimization* or *proper tail calls* is another one of the new features in ES6 that are actually really useful (though I suppose this one isn't quite as sexy as some of the more often talked about ones).
-Excuse my glossing over of some rather deep and sophisticated concepts, but I'm trying to keep this short, so think about a tail call as what happens when a function returns and calls a function as its *very last* action.
+*Tail call optimization* or *proper tail calls* is another one of the new features in ES6 (though I suppose this one isn't quite as sexy).
+Excuse my glossing over of some rather deep and sophisticated concepts, but I'm trying to keep this post short, so simply think about a tail call as what happens when a function returns and calls a function as its *very last* action.
 It's easier to explain with some examples:

 {% codeblock lang:javascript %}
 function tailCall() {